 Take the metro to Ront Point du Prado or the bus to La Plage.
 Limited parking is available alongside the beach.

 Sometimes called Gaston Deferre, this 500-metre-wide beach isn’t the prettiest but it’s one of the busiest and liveliest hangouts in summer and among the best beaches around Marseille for families.
 The shallow bay is protected by two groynes, so it’s safe to swim (it’s also supervised throughout the summer) and there are beach volleyball courts.

-Its kiosks sell delectable churros, ice creams and crepes and there’s also a lot of restaurants, which serve food all day long.
+Its kiosks sell delectable churros, ice creams and crepes and there are also a lot of restaurants, which serve food all day long.
 There is very little shade on the beach, however, so it’s best to take or hire an umbrella.